 I shouldn’t have to explain this, but you know.
 Jiggling around in your stomach area affects your digestive system a little more than you think.
 It may take a while for things to move as efficiently as they did before surgery, and well, it may hurt if you don’t have help.
 Also make sure to drink PLENTY of water.
 If you think you’ve had enough, drink more.
 It makes it irritating to go to the bathroom, but you will appreciate being ahead of the problem instead of behind (get it?) it.

 I purchased Mederma from CVS, but you can get it almost anywhere.
 It’s helping with the scarring, as long as I remember to use it daily.
 That’s the key here.
 Daily use.

-You want loose fitting clothes.
+You want loose-fitting clothes.
 T-shirts, cotton dresses, and you want to avoid having anything pressing against those incisions.
 The belly band doesn’t put pressure on your incisions because of the width of it, but waistbands need to be soft and LOOSE.
 I lived in a housecoat and long t-shirt pajamas.
 People who came to visit just had to deal.
-Compression ankle socks aren’t a bad idea either.
+Compression ankle socks (these have fun prints) aren’t a bad idea either.
 Even with elevating your legs, some swelling may happen, and if you can prevent it, why wouldn’t you?